Genez-io/genezio-documentation/docs/project-structure/genezio-configuration-file.md

   The runtime to be used for the project.
 The default value is `nodejs20.x` for Node.js projects and `python3.13.x` for Python projects.

   For custom runtimes, please [contact us](mailto:contact@genez.io).

+- `type`: `string` **Optional**

+  The type of the server can be set to `persistent`.
+If this field is not specified, the server will be deployed in a serverless manner.

+  - `persistent` indicates that the server will be deployed as long-running and it will not be scaled down to 0.
+This is an Enterprise-only feature, please [contact us](mailto:contact@genez.io) for more information.

 ### Example of `nextjs` deployment configuration